leoBitto/Django-calendar/docs/README.md

 ### Introduction

+NOTEs to implement better the functionality of event we have to create a way to extend already existing objects with a date field within the calendar app. this would be more suitable as it doesn't touch the models outside the app

 Welcome to our Django-based Calendar Application documentation!
 This application is designed to provide a user interface for managing and displaying events based on dates.
 Leveraging the power of the Django framework, the application allows you to organize and visualize events in a calendar format.
 Whether you are planning schedules, tracking important dates, or managing events associated with other models, this application offers flexibility and ease of use.

 **Key Features:**